 - Chlorsig contains chloramphenicol, a synthetic antibiotic ( needs to be used judiciously, especially as is OTC ) as the active ingredient and is available as eye drops and eye ointment, for external use only.

-Allergic reaction to Chlorsig may include irritation, pain and swelling in the eye.
-Skin rashes, blisters and fever may also occur,
+Allergic reactions to Chlorsig may include irritation, pain and swelling in the eye.
+Skin rashes, blisters, and fever may also occur,

-CHLORSIG EYE DROPS have Phenylmercuric acetate (0.002% w/v) as as a preservative which can cause stinging.
+CHLORSIG EYE DROPS have Phenylmercuric acetate (0.002% w/v) as a preservative which can cause stinging.

 CHLORSIG EYE OINTMENT contains no preservatives.